Go Fishing for Grammar!

 Play the game:

-- Shuffle the cards, then deal 7 cards to each player.
+- Shuffle the cards, and then deal 7 cards to each player.
 Place the remaining cards in a pile between both players.

 - Any pairs of matching cards should be set aside.
 Players should sort their remaining cards by the four grammar sections (verb, adverb, adjective, noun).